DengPingFan/Inf-Net/README.md

     - Assign the path `--pth_path` of trained weights and `--save_path` of results save and in `MyTest_LungInf.py`.

-    - Just run it and results will be saved in `./Results/Lung infection segmentation/Semi-Inf-Net`
+    - Just run it!
+And results will be saved in `./Results/Lung infection segmentation/Semi-Inf-Net`.

 ### 2.3.
 Semi-Inf-Net + Multi-class UNet